 In 2023, the project focused on developing resources to engage communities in critical conversations about the environmental impact of technology and implementing new methodologies to strengthen the collaboration and exchange among civil society organisations working in the digital and media literacy field.

 → Reaching and empowering new communities to tackle misinformation.
-Our resources were translated into Bosnian, Croatian, Khmer, Serbian and Turkish, bringing the total to 29 languages and enabling our partners to outreach resources to new communities.
+Our resources were translated into Bosnian, Croatian, Khmer, Serbian and Turkish, bringing the total to

 → New resources and adaptations for our partners to engage communities in critical conversations.
 Resources were created to enhance the creative interventions, improve engagement, and cover crucial topics.
 Examples of our new resources include "Out of Hand", which addresses the environmental impact of technology, and an interactive poster, "What Do You Think?" designed to increase engagement.

-→ Creating spaces for inspiration and learning.
-Through the Capsule edition 3.0, our partners’ impact stories and best practices are shared as a source of inspiration for other organisations interested in championing media literacy in their communities.
+the Capsule edition 3.0, our partners’ impact stories and best practices are shared as a source of inspiration for other organisations interested in championing media literacy in their communities.

 → New methodologies to foster collaboration and exchange.
 We hosted online networking sessions for our partners from 11 countries: Brazil, Cameroon, Haiti, India, Ivory Coast, Kenya, Mexico, Nigeria, Paraguay, Uganda, and Zambia.
 Through these sessions, partners exchanged success stories on digital literacy initiatives and formed new collaborations.